cs-au-dk/jelly/README.md

 try running `sysctl vm.max_map_count` to see the current setting.
 On a machine with, for example, 64GB RAM, you can change the limit with `sudo sysctl -w vm.max_map_count=524288`.

 Note that analyzing with all dependencies (i.e., not using `--ignore-dependencies`) can take a long time.
-The options `--max-rounds` or `--timeout` can be used to terminate the analysis early to provide partial (unsound) results.
+The options `--max-indirections` or `--timeout` can be used to terminate the analysis early to provide partial (unsound) results.
 Specific packages can also be included or excluded using `--include-packages` or `--exclude-packages`.

 ## How to build